 governance has been decidedly flawed in Iraq, Iran and the

-elections even if they aren't perfect and aren't ruled by dictators,
+elections, even if they aren't perfect.
+And, none of these countries are currently predominantly ruled by dictators,

-fringe, was the only Muslim country to have sustained democratic
+fringe, was the only Muslim country to have had sustained democratic

 Thus, while Western style democratic